-Notification in the message line and information in the protocol Explanation/Measure CPR control impaired - Operate mCPR manually The corpuls3 expects a BT response from the corpuls cpr, but does not get one.
+Notification in the message line and information in the protocol Explanation/corrective action CPR control impaired - Operate mCPR manually The corpuls3 expects a BT response from the corpuls cpr, but does not get one.
 The alarm "Check corpuls cpr" appears simultaneous with the message.
 Press softkey [OK] to terminate the Bluetooth connection between the corpuls3 and the corpuls cpr and continue the therapy manually.
 Re-establish the BT connection when convenient.
-CPR depth [NUMBER]-[NUMBER] cm The user changed the alarm limits of the CPR depth in centimetres.
-CPR depth [NUMBER]-[NUMBER] in The user changed the alarm limits of the CPR depth in inches.
+CPR depth [NUMBER]-[NUMBER] The user changed the alarm limits of the CPR depth in centimetres.
+CPR depth [NUMBER]-[NUMBER] The user changed the alarm limits of the CPR depth in inches.
 CPR test failed Message in the message line indicating that the self test of the CPR module has failed.
 Check the connections of the sensor and intermediate cable and adjust if necessary.
-Use replacement corPatch CPR sensor If the message persists, contact your authorised sales and service partners.
+Use replacement CPR feedback sensor.
+If the message persists, contact your authorised sales and service partners.
 CPR test successful Message in the message line indicating that the self test of the CPR sensor has been successful.
 CPR unit cm Event in the protocol indicating that the user has changed the displayed CPR unit to centimetres.
 CPR unit in Event in the protocol indicating that the user has changed the displayed CPR unit to inches.
 D-ECG ([NUMBER]) not saved ([NUMBER]) The recorded D-ECG could not be saved because the CF card is possibly full, the CF card is possibly not inserted correctly the CF card is possibly faulty or the writing process onto the CF card has failed.
 After deleting or exchanging the CF card, repeat the process.
 If the problem persists, contact your authorised sales and service partners.
 D-ECG ([NUMBER]) saved Event in the protocol that a D-ECG has been saved.
 The number of the D-ECG is shown in brackets.
 D-ECG fax sent Confirmation that the fax has been successfully sent.
 D-ECG printout Event in the protocol, recording that a D-ECG has been printed out.
 D-ECG transmission finished Event in the protocol, recording that a D-ECG has been successfully sent to the server.
 D-ECG transmission has failed Message in the message line indicating that the transmission of the D-ECG has failed.
 D-ECG transmission started Event in the protocol indicating that the transmission of the D-ECG has started.
 D-ECG transmission was successful Message in the message line indicating that the transmission of the D-ECG has been successful.
+Defib started charging (%s%s%s%s%s%s) The defibrillator is charging up to the selected energy level.
+"X" stands for the selected energy level.
 Defibrillation only possible in manual mode User prompt to switch from AED mode to manual defibrillation mode.
 The therapy electrodes used are not authorised for use in AED mode.
 Defibrillator activated (AED) Event in the protocol that the defibrillator has been activated in AED mode.
 Defibrillator activated (Man.)
 Event in the protocol that the defibrillator has been activated in manual defibrillation mode.
-Defibrillator deactivated Event in the protocol, recording the leaving the defibrillator mode.